 At the time of Mrs. Reggie’s injury, the McDonald’s manager testified that she had notified Walmart of overflowing trash cans about an hour before the accident.
 She tried to fix the problem, but the trash cans were so stuffed that she couldn’t get the lids to close.
 There was no evidence that the company had responded in any way to her warning before Mrs. Reggie fell down in the wet liquid that was oozing out of one of these trash cans.

 Mrs. Reggie went to trial and the jury found in her favor.
-Walmart appealed the case and lost, the court finding that Mrs. Reggie had proven both actual and constructive knowledge on the part of Walmart:
+Walmart appealed the case and lost, the court found that Mrs. Reggie had proven both actual and constructive knowledge on the part of Walmart:

 1. Walmart had constructive notice of the dangerous condition in two ways, (1) the length of time between the condition as noticed by Ms. Blanchard and the time appellee fell and (2) by evidence that the condition occurred in that area with sufficient regularity as to be foreseeable.